CaptCoonoor1/BackPack/README.md

 this permission allows player to execute **/backpack** command to get backpack

 * **backpack.make.(number)**
 this permission restricts players to make only this amount of backpacks per player.
 For example, if all players get permission **backpack.make.3**, they will only be able to execute this command three times.
+This number *must* be lower than **MaxBackPacks:** in the config.
+If it isn't, please adjust **MaxBackPacks:** value in the config

 * **backpack.use**
 this permission allows player to open a backpack